wmeints/nuxt-static-blog/content/articles/2023-12-28/create-a-static-blog-with-nuxt.md

 npm install -D @tailwindcss/typography
 ```

-After installing the Tailwind CSS components, we'll need to generate a configuration file.
-I used the following command
+After installing the Tailwind CSS components, I generated a new configuration file for the Tailwind CSS framework
-to generate the configuration for Tailwind CSS:
+using the following command:

 ```bash
 npx tailwindcss init
 ```

-Once the configuration is created, I modified it to include the typograph addon.
-After modification, this is what I got
+Once the configuration was created, I modified it to include the typography addon.
+This is what I got
-as the configuration file:
+as the configuration file after adding the typography addon:

 ```javascript
 /** @type {import('tailwindcss').Config} */